Former IMF chief economist backs 'people's QE'

 Blanchard argues that buying goods rather than assets can get the money out into the economy another way.

-People’s QE has also been criticized because it may compromise central bank independence.
+People’s QE has also been criticised because it may compromise central bank independence.